Committee: Procurement and Contracting

 - Utilizing this topic for the development and execution of a Quarterly Summit

-The Task Force will be responsible for guiding, developing and implementing the construction procurement efficiency efforts of CURT.
-The Task Force will achieve this objective through the following actions:
+The committee will be responsible for guiding, developing and implementing the construction procurement efficiency efforts of CURT.
+The committee will achieve this objective through the following actions:

 - A document similar to the OSB that is focused on the different aspects of Procurement with an overarching ‘lens’ of “What Does a Good Procurement Organization Look Like?” and/or what are key questions your organization should ask of your procurement function.